MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 ### Known limitations

 By default, Windows Store packages run in an application sandbox that virtualizes access to some filesystem and registry locations.
-Changes to virtualized file and registry locations do not persist outside of the application sandbox.
+Changes to virtualized file and registry locations don't persist outside of the application sandbox.

 This sandbox all blocks any changes to the application's root folder.
-Any system-level configuration settings stored in `$PSHOME` cannot be modified.
+Any system-level configuration settings stored in `$PSHOME` can't be modified.
 This includes the WSMAN configuration.
 This prevents remote sessions from connecting to Store-based installs of PowerShell.
 User-level configurations and SSH remoting are supported.

 The following commands need write to `$PSHOME`.
-These commands are not supported in a Microsoft Store instance of PowerShell.
+These commands aren't supported in a Microsoft Store instance of PowerShell.

 - `Register-PSSessionConfiguration`
 - `Update-Help -Scope AllUsers`